 Roth IRA Annual Contribution Limits

 For the average American, the Roth IRA is a great choice for a retirement account.
-In 2018, the contribution limit is $5,500 per year, plus $1,000 in catch-up contributions if you’re age 50 or older (2019 limits are $6,000, or $7,000 for those 50 and over).
+In 2019, the contribution limit is $6,000, plus a $1,000 catch-up contribution (for a total of $7,000) if you’re age 50 and over.

-If you are married filing jointly and your modified adjusted gross income is more than $199,00 per year ($203,000 in 2019), or if you’re single and it’s over $135,000 ($137,000 in 2019), the government won’t allow you to contribute a single penny to a Roth IRA.

-Married joint filers with a MAGI of $189,000 to $199,000 per year ($193,000 to $203,000 in 2019) and single filers with a MAGI of $120,000 to $135,000 ($122,000 and $137,000 in 2019) are allowed to contribute, but at a reduced amount.
+Married joint filers with a MAGI of $193,000 to $203,000 per year, and single filers with a MAGI of $122,000 to $137,000, can contribute, but at a reduced amount.
 The IRS has a worksheet to walk you through whether or not you can contribute.